Volume 25, Issue 1 (4-2025) ijdld 2025, 25(1): 65-74 | Back to browse issues page

 XML Persian Abstract Print

-1- Apadana Institute of Higher Education
+1- Department of Sport Sciences, Apadana Institute of Higher Education, Shiraz, Iran

-3- Aliabad Katoul Branch, Islamic Azad University
+3- Department of Physical Education and Sport Sciences, Aliabad Katoul Branch, Islamic Azad University, Aliabad Katoul, Iran

-Abstract: (16 Views)
+Abstract: (1986 Views)

 Background: Diabetes can disrupt the balance of cell death through different cell pathways, and exercise or consumption supplements can be effective in maintaining the balance of cell death types; Therefore, the purpose of this research is the effect of magnesium supplementation and exercise training on the content of CREB2 and C/EBP homologous protein (CHOP) in the left ventricle of the heart of type 2 diabetic rats.

 Methods: In this experimental study, 24 2-month-old male Sprague-Dawley rats with an average weight of 280±20 grams were selected.
 Type 2 diabetes was induced by injecting nicotinamide and streptozotocin solutions.
-The rats were randomly divided into 4 groups, 1) control, 2) supplement, 3) training and 4) training+supplement; Resistance training consisted of 8 weeks and 3 weekly sessions of climbing a ladder.
+The rats were randomly divided into four groups, 1) control, 2) supplement, 3) training and 4) training+supplement; Resistance training consisted of 8 weeks and 3 weekly sessions of climbing a ladder.
 Magnesium supplement was given to rats once a day.
 To analyze the data, one-way ANOVA and Tukey's post hoc tests were used in SPSS version 29.

-Results: Eight weeks of magnesium supplementation and resistance training led to a significant change in the content of CREB2 and CHOP proteins between groups in the left ventricle of the heart (p=0.001).
-A significant decrease was observed in the groups of resistance training + magnesium supplement and magnesium supplement compared to the control group (p≥0.05); But the resistance training group had increased compared to the control group (p≥0.05).
+Results: Eight weeks of magnesium supplementation and resistance training led to a significant change in the content of CREB2 and CHOP proteins between groups in the left ventricle of the heart (P= 0.001).
+A significant decrease was observed in the groups of resistance training + magnesium supplement and magnesium supplement compared to the control group (P 0.05); But the resistance training group had increased compared to the control group (P 0.05).

 Conclusion: The increase and decrease of CREB2 and CHOP proteins in the left ventricle of the heart can lead to improvement and physiological adaptation, like a bilateral mechanism.